alkhimey/Ada_Kernel_Module_Framework/README.md

 Ada Linux Kernel Module Toolkit
 ===============================

-This is work in progress.
+_NOTICE: This is work in progress_

-This toolkit allows writing Linux kernel modules using the Ada programming langauge.
+This toolkit provide the ability to program Linux kernel modules using the Ada programming langauge.

 ### Prerequirments